• Mental Health

 • Courses: Courses are dedicated learning programs with around 10 meditation sessions per course.
 They are on a variety of topics like “Managing Anxiety” and “Self-esteem” to “Basic” and “Pro” level courses and Self-esteem.

 • For stress and everyday anxiety: We often feel stress from many parts of our lives, and in this section, you can find mindfulness exercises to help manage your stress.
-Learn how to let go of stress, overcome anxiety before taking an exam or even how to manage that overwhelmed feeling you get at work.
+Learn how to let go of stress, overcome anxiety before taking an exam, or even how to manage that overwhelmed feeling you get at work.

-• Parents and Kids: Parents can explore this section with their children and find topics like being a mindful parent, balancing emotions, and finding positivity.
+• Parents and Kids: Parents can explore this section with their children and find topics like being mindful parents, balancing emotions, and finding positivity.
 There are meditations for children on topics like kindness and generosity, how to switch off the body at bedtime, and how to calm and relax through breathing.

 Headspace App Review - Image of how to find Sesame Street meditations in Headspace